 Africa: Namib (Coastal)

 Geological data suggests that at 43 million years, the Namib Desert in southwestern Africa is the world's oldest desert, but by no means its largest (that would be the Sahara).
-Most remarkably, nothing has changed there for some 2 million years, surviving multiple Ice Ages (37).
-It consists almost entirely of sand dunes and gravel plains and is one of the most inhospitable places in the world and it runs right up to the South Atlantic coast.
+Most remarkably, nothing has changed there for some 2 million years, surviving multiple Ice Ages.
+It consists almost entirely of sand dunes and gravel plains and is one of the most inhospitable places in the world.
+It runs right up to the South Atlantic coast.
 It takes up almost half the surface area of Namibia.
-It's long history and dry environment makes it a perfect searching ground for archaeologists and anthropologists; it's home to some of the oldest cave art in the world, preserved almost perfectly due to the desiccated conditions.
-Twyfelfontein is overshadowed by Brandberg for cave art, but the richness and diversity attract tourists and researchers alike (38).
-It's hardly surprising that people settled here; Twyfelfontein contains one of the deserts few natural springs.
-The Namib Desert contains several national parks and reserves which home several species of zebra, jackals, and hyena.
+Its long history and dry environment make it a perfect searching ground for archaeologists and anthropologists; it's home to some of the oldest cave art in the world, preserved almost perfectly due to the dry conditions.
+Twyfelfontein is overshadowed by Brandberg for cave art, but the richness and diversity attract tourists and researchers alike.
+It's hardly surprising that people settled here; Twyfelfontein contains one of the desert's few natural springs.
+The Namib Desert contains several national parks and reserves that are home to several species of zebra, jackals, and hyena.
 These warm-blooded mammals are in a precarious position due to the heat and dryness of the environment.
 Yet not all the Namib is desert.
 While the north is dry and sandy, the south is more like a semi-arid region with succulents, and the central region is full of gravel and gypsum plains.

 Antarctica (Cold)